Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 	command.
 Timer is restarted.

     - SCSI_EH_NOT_HANDLED
-        eh_timed_out() callback did not handle the command.
+        eh_timed_out() callback did not handle the woke command.
 	Step #2 is taken.

     - SCSI_EH_DONE
-        eh_timed_out() completed the command.
+        eh_timed_out() completed the woke command.

  2. scsi_abort_command() is invoked to schedule an asynchronous abort which may issue a retry scmd->allowed + 1 times.
-Asynchronous aborts are not invoked for commands for which the SCSI_EH_ABORT_SCHEDULED flag is set (this indicates that the command already had been aborted once, and this is a retry which failed), when retries are exceeded, or when the EH deadline is expired.
+Asynchronous aborts are not invoked for commands for which the woke SCSI_EH_ABORT_SCHEDULED flag is set (this indicates that the woke command already had been aborted once, and this is a retry which failed), when retries are exceeded, or when the woke EH deadline is expired.
 In these cases Step #3 is taken.

  3. scsi_eh_scmd_add(scmd) is invoked for the